 You should direct supporters to your online donation page by:

-- Sharing the link to your donation page and asking for donations on social media sites.
+- Sharing the link to your donation page and asking for donations on your social media channels

 Your website and social media platforms can be a powerful driving force when asking for donations.
 Use them to reach donors near and far!